 PASTORAL RELATIONS COMMITTEE

 The Pastoral Relations Committee supports and maintains an open relationship between the ordained minister (and sometimes other staff) and members of the Congregation.
 It helps the pastor and members of the church share ideas, hopes, dreams and interpretations of the mission.
 It lets the pastor know what people in the church are thinking.
 It gives framework for dealing with conflict creatively.
-Meetings shall be scheduled in May and October and as deemed necessary by this Ministry or the Minister.
+Meetings shall be scheduled in May and October and as deemed necessary by this committee or the Minister.

 The Pastoral Relations Committee shall consist of the Moderator, serving as the Chair; the Chair of Care Ministry, the Chair of Music and Worship Ministry; the Chair of the Trustees Ministry, and the Chair of the Stewardship and Finance Ministry.
 In no circumstance shall an employee of the church participate in the Pastoral Relations Committee.
 In the event that an employee of the church is serving as a Ministry Chair the responsibility to participate in the Pastoral Relations Committee shall be filled by another member of said Ministry.